Self-Paced Online Training

 This guidebook complements the online training by providing in-depth information about all aspects of the FSS program.
 Drawing on evidence about "what works" and the experience of FSS practitioners, the guidebook provides more detail on the topics covered by the online training as well as other tools and resources to help readers develop and administer a successful FSS program.

-HUD encourages users to add this training to your HUD Exchange learner transcript after completing it by following these instructions:
+HUD encourages users to get credit for the training and add this training to your HUD Exchange learner transcript after completing it by following these instructions:

 - Take the FSS Program Online Training.